Dr Steve Arnold

 - Member of Arctic Council AMAP (Arctic Monitoring and Assessment Programme) Expert Group on short-lived climate forcers.

-- Director: Centre of Excellence for Modelling the Atmosphere and Climate (CEMAC)
+- Director: Centre For Environmental Modelling and Computation (CEMAC)

 - Chemistry of the troposphere